Updated: May 26, 2023, at 11:16 a.m.

 Editor’s note: This story contains graphic content related to substance abuse and sexual assault, as well as TV show spoilers.

-Teenage substance use is a public health concern displayed more and more in the media.
+Teen substance use is a public health concern displayed more and more in the media.
 Companies across the United States spend roughly $25 billion each year on ad placements for alcohol and tobacco products.
 Many of these ads are designed to capture the attention of young adults, using celebrities, pop music and attractive models.

 A lot of what we see in the media paints a picture that drinking alcohol and drug use is fun.
 The reality is that this propaganda could lead to risky behaviors like underage drinking and drug use that could result in negative health and social consequences.